johnsosoka/site-johnsosoka-com/README.md

 ### GitHub Actions

-Deployments to both staging and production environments are automated using GitHub Actions.
+Deployments to both staging and production environments are also possible using GitHub Actions.
 The workflows for these deployments share the following common steps:

 - Installs Requirements / Sets up Ruby.
 - Generates Assets with Jekyll.